pkgxdev/pkgx/README.md

 ### Changing directory takes a long time sometimes

-This is a bug, though it can be insidious to fix.
-Please report it.
+This is a known and insidious bug.
+Please open a [ticket] and report it to us. tea’s magic should never significantly slow down directory changes.
-Changing directories should not slow down significantly due to tea’s magic.

 [pantry]: https://github.com/teaxyz/pantry.core